Puebla de San Miguel

 About Puebla de San Miguel

 Puebla de San Miguel Natural Park protects a mountainous landscape in the remote interior of Valencia province at the boundary with Aragon and Castilla-La Mancha, encompassing approximately 6,390 hectares of limestone peaks, pine forests, and traditional pastoral terrain.
-The park includes Alto de las Barracas/Cerro Calderon at 1,839 meters, the highest point in the Valencian Community, in a landscape of wide horizons and sparse population that feels more like the Castilian meseta than the Mediterranean coast.
-Its remoteness has preserved both natural ecosystems and traditional land uses largely unchanged for generations.
+[1] The park includes Alto de las Barracas (also known as Cerro Calderón) at 1,839 metres, the highest point in the Valencian Community, in a landscape of wide horizons and sparse population that feels more like the Castilian meseta than the Mediterranean coast.
+[2] Its remoteness has preserved both natural ecosystems and traditional land uses largely unchanged for generations.

 Wildlife Ecosystems

-The mountain terrain supports golden eagle, Bonelli's eagle, and griffon vulture, while the forests harbor wild boar, roe deer, and genet.
-The high-altitude environment at the Valencian summit supports mountain-adapted species including ring ouzel and alpine swift in their southernmost Mediterranean populations.
+The mountain terrain supports golden eagle, Bonelli's eagle, and griffon vulture, while the forests harbour wild boar, roe deer, and genet.
+The high-altitude environment at the Valencian summit supports mountain-adapted species including ring ouzel and alpine swift.

 Flora Ecosystems

-Extensive forests of Scots pine and black pine cover the mountain slopes, with holm oak at lower elevations and juniper on the most exposed ridges.
+Spanish juniper (Juniperus thurifera, sabina albar) is the park's most emblematic tree, forming ancient sabinar groves alongside the largest yew population in the province of Valencia.
+[1] Scots pine and black pine cover the higher mountain slopes, with holm oak at lower elevations.
 The summit grasslands support diverse mountain flora at the highest point in the region.
-The variety of aspects and elevations creates diverse plant communities.

 Geology